Emigrating to Switzerland

 Welcome to Switzerland.
 Would you like to take out insurance with CSS?
 Choose basic insurance that’s right for you – we have five models, each with their own advantages and premiums.Calculate premium

 Everyone living in Switzerland must have basic insurance.
 It provides cover for the statutory basic benefits in case of illness, accident and maternity.
-After arriving in Switzerland, you have 3 months in which to take out basic insurance.
+After arriving in Switzerland, you have 3 months' time in which to take out basic insurance.